maghniem/memory_manager/README.md

 Objectives:

-Read a text file containing 32-bit integer vales representing logical addresses.
+Read a text file containing 32-bit integer values representing logical addresses.
 Mask the left most 16 bits and use the right most bits for an 8-bit offset and an 8-bit page number.
 Translate the logical addresses to physical addresses using a TLB and page table